SOS RECOVERY COMMUNITY ORGANIZATION © 2020 All rights reserved

 Made with ❤ by RecoveryLink

 Hotel room reservations must be made directly with the Sheraton Harborside Hotel in Portsmouth.
-Please call the Sheraton at 603-431-2300 or make reservation at this link: Hotel Registration Link to reserve a room for Sunday and/or Monday night April 17 & 18 at a rate of $159 plus tax and parking.
-You must reference the room block under “Recovery Conference 2022” Block rate only available until March 21st!
+Please call the Sheraton at 603-431-2300 or book directly: Click here to book your group rate for 2023 RICH Conference to reserve a room for Monday and/or Tues night April 3rd or Tuesday night April 4th at a rate of $159 plus tax and parking.
+You must reference the room block under “RICH Conference 2023” Block rate only available until March 5th or while rooms last.

 SOS Recovery Community Organization is presenting the Northeast’s premier peer-recovery conference.
 The conference will include more than a half-dozen nationally recognized keynotes that will present on innovations in peer-based recovery supports and harm reduction with a focus on diversity, equity and inclusion.
-This conference will also include six different 90- minute breakouts over 2 days surrounding the theme of the conference.
+This conference will also include several breakouts over 2 days surrounding the theme of the conference.

 This conference will attract leaders and advocates within the prevention, treatment, recovery, and harm reduction communities across New England as well as health care providers, clinical staffs, licensed professionals, mental health professionals, agency staff, social service providers, educators, first-responders and local, state and federal policy makers and legislators.
 The conference will also attract individuals and family members impacted by substance use disorder, people who use drugs, people who identify as sex workers, and allies of the recovery and harm reduction community.